 The answer is that headless is not a silver bullet that will solve all of your problems.
 The reasons people chose a headless Shopify solution 2 years ago are not the same reasons they should choose a headless solution today.
 In fact, many of the reasons people chose headless in the past are the same reasons they are choosing to move back to a native Shopify theme utilising online store 2.0.

 For all of the benefits of headless, you have to consider that the initial investment and ongoing maintenance costs of a headless stack are always going to be higher than a native Shopify build.
 You need to make sure that the total cost of ownership is going to be viable for your specific business in the long run, and that you have the infrastructure to support the technology requirements that it comes with.
 Take a look at some of the development service options that Eastside Co can deliver.

 Headless is becoming more viable with Shopify.
 With the release of Shopify’s Hydrogen framework, it’s also a good bet that the Shopify app ecosystem will be much easier to integrate into a headless solution meaning you get the benefit of some truly phenomenal tech partners without having to build custom integrations with each one, but this may still be some time off.

 When Does Headless Make Sense for Your Shopify Store?

 If you are looking for ultimate flexibility, a custom CMS, lightning fast speeds and the ability to support multiple outputs or heads, then headless might be a good solution in the long run, but if you are doing it just for speed or flexibility, there may be better options available.

-If however, your shop is going to be part of a wider site or platform that is already headless, there is a requirement to have a completely custom URL structure, or you are dealing with a non-traditional ecommerce experience, headless could very well be the ticket.
+If however, your Shopify store is going to be part of a wider site or platform that is already headless, there is a requirement to have a completely custom URL structure, or you are dealing with a non-traditional ecommerce experience, headless could very well be the ticket.

 If you are considering whether headless commerce is the right solution for you and want an objective view, get in touch and chat with our technical team.